-Water Column Trend Assessment: The Task Force was formed with a vision statement that they "will work collaboratively to characterize the sources of toxics in the Spokane River and identify and implement appropriate actions needed to make measurable progress towards meeting applicable water quality standards".
-Demonstration that this measurable progress is occurring required the establishment of a long-term monitoring program.
-The Task Force has authorized long term monitoring of PCBs in the water column and fish tissue in the Spokane River starting in 2020.
-This project consists of the second round of the water column monitoring program for trend assessment.
-Semipermeable membrane devices (SPMDs) will be deployed to monitor PCB concentrations at four locations ranging from the WA/ID State Line down to Nine Mile Dam.
-SPMDs will be deployed for one month at a time, during each of the three primary seasonal flow regimes in the Spokane River: low summer flow, moderate winter flow and high spring flow.
-SPMD monitoring will be supplemented with water column grab samples for PCBs.
+This scope of work addresses the priority activity identified by the Task Force related to water column PCB monitoring to support long term trend assessment.
+The Task Force authorized long term monitoring of PCBs in the water column in the Spokane River starting in 2020, with the intent of monitoring each of the three seasonal flow regimes (low summer flow, moderate winter flow, and high spring flow) every two years.
+All three seasonal flow regimes were monitored during the 2020-2021 biennium, and the Task Force previously authorized monitoring of the low summer flow and moderate winter flow regimes of 2022-2023.
+This project consists of completion of the 2022-2023 water column monitoring program for trend assessment, by conducting monitoring during the high spring flow seasonal flow regime.

+Semipermeable membrane devices will be deployed to monitor PCB concentrations at four locations ranging from the WA/ID State Line down to Nine Mile Dam.
+SPMDs will be deployed for one month during the high spring flow seasonal flow regime.
 The data collected under this study will be used to characterize annual average Spokane River water column PCB concentrations for the period Summer, 2022 through Spring, 2023, and serve as a reference point for comparison to monitoring data in past and future years.